hifiberry/hifiberry-dsp/doc/dspprofiles.md

 - IIR_L1,IIR_L2,IIR_L3,IIR_L4, IIR_R1,IIR_R2,IIR_R3,IIR_R4 -
   a mixer/equalisation matrix to implement crossovers
   ![crossover matrix](img/crossover-matrix.png)
+- Delay1 - Delay9
+  up to 9 delays for individual channels

 It is recommended to implement at least the Volume and VolumeLimit controls.